The following text is an extract from the C&C Group’s 2014 Annual Report.

 The Board recognises that there can be benefit if executive Directors accept a non-executive directorship with other companies to broaden their skills, knowledge and experience.
 Joris Brams is currently a non-executive director at Democo NV, a Belgian construction company.
 Apart from him, currently none of the executive Directors has such an appointment.
 The Remuneration Committee determines whether Directors should be permitted to retain any fees paid in respect of such appointments.
 The Remuneration Committee has determined that Joris Brams is permitted to retain fees from his appointment.

-It is Board practice to meet not less than nine times a year.
+It is Board practice to schedule not less than nine meetings a year.
 The Board will also meet at other times as it considers appropriate.
-The Board usually makes at least one visit a year to one of the operating subsidiaries.
-During the period under review there were eleven scheduled meetings of the Board.
-Details of Directors’ attendance at these scheduled meetings are set out in the table on page 49.
-Further meetings took place throughout the year.
+The Board usually makes at least one visit a year to one of the operating subsidiaries, and this year a meeting was held in Middlebury, Vermont, where the Board was able to meet with the team at Vermont Hard Cider Company and to visit the new cidery that is under construction.
+During the period under review there were ten scheduled meetings of the Board and a further short notice meeting.
+Details of Directors’ attendance at these meetings are set out in the table on page 60.
+Several ad hoc meetings without notice were held during the year for share allotment and other administrative matters in accordance with the Board’s procedures.
 In addition, a meeting of members of the Board was held without the executive Directors present to provide an opportunity for non-executive Directors and the Chairman to assess their performance, and a further meeting of the non-executive Directors led by the Senior Independent Director was held without the Chairman being present to assess the Chairman’s performance.

 The Chairman sets the agenda for each meeting in consultation with the Group Chief Executive Officer and the Company Secretary.
 The agenda and Board papers, which provide the Directors with relevant information to enable them to fully consider the agenda items in advance, are circulated prior to each meeting.
 Directors are encouraged to participate in debate and constructive challenge.
 While Directors are expected to attend all scheduled meetings, in the event a Director is unable to attend a meeting, his or her view on all agenda items is sought and conveyed to the Chairman in advance of the meeting.
 In addition, following the meeting, matters discussed and decisions made at the meeting are conveyed to the Director.